Mortgage

 Keystone Forgivable in Ten Years Loan Program (K-FIT)

-With the Keystone Forgivable in Ten Years Loan Program (K-FIT), borrowers can receive up to 5% of their home’s purchase price or its appraised value (whichever amount is lower).
-This assistance comes in the form of a second mortgage that is forgivable over 10 years, which can be used toward a down payment or closing costs.
-However, it can only be used along the Keystone Home Loan.
+With the Keystone Forgivable in Ten Years Loan Program, borrowers can receive up to 5% of their home’s purchase price or appraised value — whichever is lower.
+This assistance, which can be used to cover down payment or closing costs, comes in the form of a second mortgage that is forgiven over 10 years.
+This program can be used with the Keystone Home Loan.

 Requirements